 A buy-sell agreement for a business should include the following information.

 Planning in Advance Will Save You a Lot of Trouble

 The best time to write a buy-sell agreement is when you establish the business, not right before you plan to sell it.
 In the text of the agreement, specify what will happen if one of the owners retires, dies, becomes disabled, or chooses to sell his or her share of the company.
 A business contract lawyer is the best person to help you understand all the possible scenarios for which you must provide in the agreement.

-Contact O’Keeffe O’Brien Lyson Foss About Buy-Sell Agreements for Businesses
+Contact O’Keeffe O’Brien Lyson Attorneys About Buy-Sell Agreements for Businesses